iakoug/iakoug.github.io/content/pages/me.md

 ### christian:

 - 💻 works full-time as a front-end engineer
-- ✏️ loves write some prose
+- 📝 loves write some prose
 - 👾 loves lol and new technology
-- ☕ needs tea
+- 🍵 needs tea
-- 🍺 also needs music
+- 🎵 also needs music
 - 🎸 guitar lover
+- 🖌 loves calligraphy
+- 📔 veteran fiction lover
 - ✍️ has written around 30 tutorials (so far!)

 ## Links